 For the best texture, we recommend shredding the cabbage.

-Serve this Red Cabbage Slaw with these recipes!
+Serve this Red Cabbage Slaw with These Recipes!

 If you've made this recipe, would you please leave a star rating and comment below on the recipe card?
 If you want more simple + delicious eats, please subscribe to my newsletter and follow along on Facebook, Pinterest, and Instagram for the latest updates.